African diaspora

-The African diaspora refers to the worldwide collection of communities that descended from people from Africa.
-The term most commonly refers to emigrants of people of African heritage.
-Scholars typically identify "four circulatory phases" of this migration out of Africa.The first phase includes the ancient migrations of early humans out of Africa, which laid the foundations for the global human population.
-The second phase centers on the transatlantic slave trade between the 16th and 19th centuries, during which millions of Africans were forcibly relocated to the Americas, Europe, and the Caribbean.
-This period significantly shaped the cultural, social, and economic landscapes of many countries.
-The third phase involves voluntary migrations during the 19th and 20th centuries, often driven by economic opportunities, colonialism, and political upheaval.
-Lastly, the contemporary phase includes ongoing migrations in the 20th and 21st centuries, characterized by globalization and the pursuit of education, employment, and asylum.
-The African diaspora has contributed profoundly to global culture, politics, and identity, influencing music, cuisine, language, and social movements worldwide.
+The African diaspora is the worldwide collection of communities that descended from people from Africa.
+The term most commonly refers to emigrants of people of African heritage but could also refer to descendants of enslaved Africans.
+Scholars typically identify "four circulatory phases" of this migration out of Africa.

 The phrase African diaspora gradually entered common usage at the turn of the 21st century.
 The term diaspora originates from the Greek word διασπορά (diaspora, "scattering") which gained popularity in English in reference to the Jewish diaspora before being more broadly applied to other populations.
 Less commonly, the term has been used in scholarship to refer to more recent emigration from Africa.

 The African Union (AU) defines the African diaspora as consisting: "of people of native or partial African origin living outside the continent, irrespective of their citizenship and nationality and who are willing to contribute to the development of the continent and the building of the African Union".
 Its constitutive act declares that it shall "invite and encourage the full participation of the African diaspora as an important part of our continent, in the building of the African Union".